 Who are these Film School Rejects?
 And are they all really film school rejects?

 That’s a question we get a lot.
 And no, not everyone that writes for us has been rejected from film school.
 It’s a fun name and a spirit that is more a signal of our independence than a title to be taken literally.
 That said, we’ve got some great people writing for us.
-To learn more about or contact one of our writers directly, please use their individual email address found in the listing below.
-Just click in the name of the staff member to see their full bio.
+To learn more about or contact one of our writers directly, please visit our About page.